iliangithub/Project_DevOps_Udemy_1/README.md

 It depends on our needs, if we want a 100% automated VM, where we just need to execute `vagrant up` and have all set, like, create the database, importing a real database and using the tables, etc.

 >[!TIP]
-> The deployment, and installation may take around 10 minutes.
-I highly suggests, **BEFORE DOING `vagrant up` TO RUN THE GITBASH AS ADMINISTRATOR** Along the installation, Windows will ask permissions for each virtual machine, if you run it as Admin, you can take a rest for 10 minutes.
+> The deployment and installation may take over 20 minutes.
+I **highly suggest running Git Bash as Administrator** BEFORE executing vagrant up.
+During the installation, Windows will ask for permissions for each virtual machine.
+If you run it as Administrator, you can take a break for about 10 minutes.
 >

 ```